top of page

 9. Books

 Bookworm?
 Me too.
 I would suggest taking your favourites and leaving the rest.
-Get a kindle!
+Get a Kindle.
 Think about where you will store your books and where the best place for a book shelf will be.
 The Kindle is one of my top 5 campervan essentials.

 10. Food

 If you are happy living on jam and toast then you may not need too much food storage space.
 However for most people this is not the case.
-I personally have 2 shelves filled with spices, a pantry, and a 50 litre fridge.
+I personally have two shelves filled with spices, a pantry, and a 50 litre fridge.
 Think about where you will store your food before the fact.
 You should also think about the size of fridge you need - what kind of food do you eat?
+If you don’t fancy a fridge, make sure you keep perishables on a low shelf in your van (heat rises).
+You would be surprised how long things last if they are kept low down in your van.

 11. Mood

 Prone to the blues?
-Add more light to your van!
+Add more light to your van.
 You could add more side windows, paint the interior white, add more lighting, or you could add a skylight.

 If you're new to vanlife and don't really know what you'll need, renting a campervan and taking it for a test drive can be an excellent way to determine what you absolutely need, and what you can live without.
 I would suggest renting a campervan for a week and taking it on a wild adventure.
 Get muddy, do lots of cooking, push the camper and yourself to the limits, and you will determine which supplies you need.
-You can rent a van at TheVanConversion.com/outdoorsy.

 Cosy campervan

-12 Beautiful Campervans Design Ideas
+Twelve Beautiful Campervans Design Ideas

 Humans are idea recyclers.
 Creativity is borrowed and new ideas are inspired and built upon previous work done by others.
-Don't expect inspiration to just come to you, you need to actively seek it!
+Don't expect inspiration to just come to you, you need to actively seek it.
 Before you start designing your van you should do lots of research into other beautiful builds that exist out there.
 Go on Instagram or Pinterest and start researching.
 Make sure you save your favourite builds so you can replicate the best parts.

-And here's my van Beans
+And here's my van, Beans:

-I have a long wheelbase, high roof Ford transit (L3H3) that has stood to me wonderfully.
+I have a long wheelbase, high roof Ford Transit (L3H3) that has stood to me wonderfully.
 It has 400W of solar power, a split charger, shore power, running water, an LPG heater, a large fridge and kitchen area, a comfy bed and large wardrobe, an adjustable height table, a roof fan, and a sink and stove.
-It even has a home cinema with a projector and pull-down projector screen!
-It's turned out beautifully and is a great travel companion!
+It even has a home cinema with a projector and pull-down projector screen.
+It's turned out beautifully and is a great travel companion.

 Beautiful rustic van conversion